howardgrams/howardgrams.github.io/_posts/2023-01-22-Thor's Helmet.md

 categories: nebula
 tags: ngc2359
 ---
 I never cease to be amazed at the imagination shown by astronomers over the years in coming up with names to attach to celestial nebulae.
-Here is a look from last week at Thor's Helmet, a hat shaped emission nebula with wing-like appendages, more formally known as NCC 2359.
+Here is a look from last week at Thor's Helmet, a hat shaped emission nebula with wing-like appendages, more formally known as NGC 2359.

 _**Thor's Helmet (NGC 2359)**_  &nbsp;&nbsp; (110 min total exposure Jan 15, 2023)<br>
 {% include /explainpinch.js %}